 Net position is divided into three major categories to show the availability to meet University obligations.
 The first category, net investment in capital assets, provides the University's equity in property, plant and equipment, net of outstanding liabilities related to those capital assets.
 The next category is restricted net position, which is divided into two groups, nonexpendable and expendable.
 Restricted nonexpendable net position consists primarily of the permanent endowment funds that are only available for investment purposes.
 Restricted expendable net position provides funds that are available for use by the University but must be spent for purposes as determined by donors and/or external entities that have placed time or purpose restrictions on the use of the assets.
-This category includes restricted funds for endowment investments, capital projects, and other expendable restricted resources.
-The final category is unrestricted net position, where funds are not subject to external restrictions and are available to the University and to support the instructional and public service mission of the University.
+This category includes restricted funds for endowment investments, capital projects, debt service, and other expendable restricted resources.
+The final category is unrestricted net position, where funds are not subject to external restrictions and are available to the University for any lawful purpose.
+The University uses these resources to enhance all areas of the University and to support the instructional and public service mission of the University.